Dr Lucia Rocca-Ihenacho

 Optimum Birth is an essential part of providing high quality care.
 This includes supporting all women to achieve a positive birth experience, including those with conditions which might preclude them from pursuing a normal birth care pathway.
 I see Optimum Birth as a means to achieve high quality care, which is safe, cost-effective and engenders positive experiences.

-I worked until October 2015 as a Consultant Midwife in Public Health at St George’s Healthcare NHS Trust and I am now based at City University London where I work as a Lecturer and researcher.
+I worked until October 2015 as a Consultant Midwife in Public Health at St George’s Healthcare NHS Trust and I am now based at City, University of London where I work as a Lecturer and researcher.

-I am a co-founder of the Midwifery Unit Network which is an international community of practice to support the development, implementation and enhancement of midwifery units across Europe.
+I am a co-founder and CEO of the Midwifery Unit Network which is an international community of practice to support the development, implementation and enhancement of midwifery units across Europe.

 I am invited internationally as a consultant to support the development of midwifery units and to train the interdisciplinary team.
 I am an Advisory Forum Member of the Royal College of Midwives.